liza-no/CS450_Programming_Course/README.md

 Repo for the second part of the Programming Course project.

 ## Research question
-> Which countries and continents have been the most successful (w.r.t all types of medals) across all sports?
+> What are the trends in height and weight of olympic athletes over the years?
+Which sports have the tallest/smallest athletes?
+Which sports have the heaviest/most lightweight athletes?
+Which countires/continents have the tallest/smallest athletes?
+Which countries have the heaviest/most lightweight athletes?

 ## TO-DO